The best way to learn French starts right at home.

 Finally, you’ll want to choose a regular time of day that you know you can commit to focused French learning.
 Not a morning person?
 Maybe the hours just before dinner are ideal for you.
 More of a night owl?
 Studying (anything!) before bed has been shown to boost retention, actually.
 Working a 9-to-5 job?
 Do some French exercises while eating your petit-déjeuner (breakfast) in the morning.

-Above all, be sure to choose a time of day at which you’re engaged, focused and ready to absorb new French knowledge.
+Above all, be sure to choose a time of day during which you’re engaged, focused and ready to absorb new French knowledge.

 Do beware: it’s possible to be too comfortable while studying French at home.
 Don’t fool yourself into thinking you’re studying French for those three hours a day while you’re really checking your phone notifications every other minute, wandering into the kitchen for leisurely “snack breaks” or just plain spacing out.